My Five Favourite Vegan Menopause Supplements

 It's always best to consult with a practitioner to determine the optimal dosage for your individual needs.

-My favourite omega-3 brand is NutraVege™Omega-3 Plant Liquid Gels because it contains both DHA and EPA in vegan form.
+My favourite omega-3 brand is NutraVege™ Omega-3 Plant Liquid Gels because it contains both DHA and EPA in vegan form.
 I like this brand because it contains a lot more EPA than other vegan brands.
 It’s made from algae oil, and it comes in a gelatin-free capsule, which for me is much nicer than taking it in liquid form by a spoon.
 Learn more and purchase here.
+For a US alternative, learn more here.

 Supplement 2: Magnesium